What is a developmental concern?

 In the future, you may need to see a specialist if you haven’t already been referred to one.
 Your GP can advise you on this after seeing your child’s progress.

-There may be not be a ‘quick x’ for your child.
+There may not be a ‘quick fix’ for your child.
 But, with the right support and early intervention, you can make a difference in your child’s growth.

 Assessing delays takes time, but you can help this process by: